syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/tooltip.md

 ## Tooltip template

-You can use the [tooltipTemplate](https://ej2.syncfusion.com/javascript/documentation/api/stepper#tooltiptemplate) property to customize the content and appearance of tooltips for providing a detailed information about the steps.
+You can use the [tooltipTemplate](https://ej2.syncfusion.com/javascript/documentation/api/stepper#tooltiptemplate) property to specify a custom template for the tooltips, providing detailed information about the steps.

+When hovering over the step, the current step model is passed in the template context, allowing you to include dynamic information about the step.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}